 With a consistent Pilates program you will start to notice (but more importantly) feel the positive changes in your body.

-Christine Kirkland is a Certified Pilates Instructor offering online Pilates classes.
+Christine Kirkland is a Certified Pilates Instructor offering Live and On Demand Pilates classes.
 She specializes in helping adults to increase their balance, strength, mobility and feel their best every day.

-Sign up for the newsletter which is jam packed full of fitness tips and advice for seniors, bonus freebies and subscriber exclusives by clicking here.
+Sign up for the newsletter which is jam packed full of fitness tips and advice for women, bonus freebies and subscriber exclusives by clicking here.